Anonymously search Have I Been Pwned to see if a password has been compromised.

 PasswordCheck creates a unique combination of letter and numbers from the password that you type into the password field.
 When you press Search, that string (not your password) is sent to an A-B Tech server.
 The server sends the first part of that string to the "Have I Been Pwned" Passwords Search which sends back a list of all the strings that start with the same part.
 If your password's string is in that list, your password may be compromised.

 - PasswordCheck says my password was not found.
 Is it safe to use?

-- That depends.
-It is possible that your password is not among the millions of passwords in the database at Have I Been Pwned, but is still common or guessable enough that someone may discover it in an attack.
+Probably, so long as it is not common or guessable enough that someone may be able to figure it out.
 For instance, "A-BTech#1!" is not in the database, but it may be something that an attacker can guess.
-Please review the password guidelines on the Password Reset page on the A-B Tech website.
+Please review the password guidelines on the Account Security page on the A-B Tech website.

 - PasswordCheck says my password was found.
 Should I not use it?

 You should not use that password.
 Unless it is a common password, it is likely that an account of yours has been compromised.
 You may be able to find more information by searching for your email addresses and usernames on the "Have I Been Pwned?"
 Front Page.
 If you have never used that password before, then you should avoid using it now.
 Using a password that was found at Have I Been Pwned puts your account at risk.